inphobia/p5-idea-wikiclone/Docker-support.md

 Docker support available with a [separate plugin](https://plugins.jetbrains.com/plugin/11328), available for professional versions of IDEs.

-Nice introduction to docker: https://youtu.be/YFl2mCHdv24
+Nice introduction to Docker: https://youtu.be/YFl2mCHdv24